nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Screenshot:

 ![Friend unlink screenshot](images/ui-screenshots/friend-unlink.png)
-<br><center><ins>Image: gitGud after unlinking a game `DOTA' from friend `Draco`</ins></center>
+<br><center><ins>Image: gitGud after unlinking a game `DOTA` from friend `Draco`</ins></center>

 #### Assigning a skill value for a linked game : `friend --skill`

 Assigns the provided skill value to the friend with the given `FRIEND_ID` for the linked game with the given `GAME_ID`.
-This command allows you to record your personal gauge of a friend's skill level at a particular game.
+This command allows you to record your personal gauge of a friend's skill at a particular game.

 Format: `friend --skill FRIEND_ID -g GAME_ID -v SKILL_VALUE`

 Command constraints:
 * A friend with the given `FRIEND_ID` provided must exist in the friends list.
 * The friend has to be previously linked to the game with the given `GAME_ID`.
-* The skill value assigned must be integers within the range 0 to 10 (inclusive). e.g. 0, 8 and 10 are valid skill levels, whereas -1, 11, 1.2, and "one" are invalid skill values.
+* The skill value assigned must be integers within the range 0 to 10 (inclusive). e.g. 0, 8 and 10 are valid skill values, whereas -1, 11, 1.2, and "one" are invalid skill values.

 Examples: